FagnerMartinsBrack/overview/Introduction.md

 ## Background

 I have experience working with small companies and large companies.
-I've been on teams which practiced TDD, Event-Driven Design, Domain Driven Design, Event-Sourcing, Message-Oriented Architectures, Mob Programming, Pair Programming, and working individually.
+I've been on teams which practiced TDD, Event-Driven Design, Domain Driven Design, Event-Sourcing, Message-Oriented Architectures; Mob Programming, Pair Programming, and working individually; Fully Distributed, Hybrid Distributed, and office-only.
 I've built profitable (and not profitable) systems end-to-end from scratch, with and without frameworks, either as a solo developer Startup or together as a team.
 I've also been on teams owning a codebase which had no tests, they never interacted with the business, and didn't know any other way of working.

 My main interest and background is Software Engineering.

 However, given my passion and [multipotentiality](https://en.wikipedia.org/wiki/Multipotentiality#:~:text=A%20multipotentialite%20is%20a%20person,calling%E2%80%9D%20the%20way%20specialists%20do.)
 I also have extensive experience on a diversity set of roles within software development.
-That includes knowledge and experience in Psychology, User Experience (UX), Customer Support, Public Relations, Product Management / Customer Behaviour Analysis, Finance / Cloud Billing Management, and Marketing.
+That includes knowledge and experience in Psychology, User Experience (UX), Customer Support, Public Relations, Product Management / Customer Behaviour Analysis, Finance / Cloud Billing Management, Ops, and Marketing/Advertising.

 I have a track record of improving teams in the long-term by 10x as a peer without being in a management role.

-I **DO NOT** have significant knowledge or experience in Machine Learning and Business Strategic Decision-Making.
+I **DO NOT** have significant knowledge or experience in Machine Learning and Business Strategic Decision-Making, but happy to learn.
 I **DO NOT** have interest in Framework-Specific API Syntax, Computer Science Puzzles, and Sales.

 I also have a [personal blog](https://fagnerbrack.com) which is a non-profit initiative to write about forgotten fundamentals of software.
 I post **30% of all links I read** on my [Reddit account](https://reddit.com/user/fagnerbrack) and [HackerNews account](https://news.ycombinator.com/submitted?id=fagnerbrack).
 I have also contributed to a few Open Source projects such as [impress.js](https://github.com/impress/impress.js), [jquery-cookie](https://github.com/carhartl), and I'm the author of [js-cookie](https://github.com/js-cookie/js-cookie).